 the Dialogue & Difference Project, and NGO ForgottenSong. ~

-From youth violence in urban areas of the United States to child soldiers in the Democratic Republic of the Congo, we're inviting academics, NGO workers, Social Entrepreneurs & faith-based practitioners to discuss pathways to peace with some of the most experienced in our fields.
+We're inviting academics, NGO workers, Social Entrepreneurs & faith-based practitioners to discuss pathways to peace with some of the most experienced in our fields.

 How Does It Work?